Kezzryn/Advent-of-Code/2019/README.md

 ### [Day 16](Day%2016) - Flawed Frequency Transmission
 - **Problem:** F.F.T. ... missed that hint.
 - **Solution:** Part one was easy enough to implement.
-Part two, predictibly, exploded the search space.
-I implmented a few optimizations that cut down the processing space, however, the biggest optimzation came from a reddit hint to precompute partial sums.
+Part two, predictably, exploded the search space.
+I implemented a few optimizations that cut down the processing space, however, the biggest optimization came from a reddit hint to precompute partial sums.
 After that, it was the normal amount of index issues.

 ### [Day 17](Day%2017) - Set and Forget
 - **Problem:** Intcode computer time!
 Get output from a bot and work out a pathfinding solution for it.